joshuanc1/Shopify-Data-Analyst-Project/README.md

 Project Overview: <br/>
   SQL project determining which Shopify apps have the best ratings and reviews for each category &amp; pricing plan to determine what models work the best in attracting clients and maintaining a consumer subscription. <br/>
-Dataset Description: <br/>
-  Provide information about the dataset, including its source, structure, and any data cleaning or preprocessing steps you performed.

 Schema Design: